Black-Owned Fashion and Beauty Companies to Support Now and Forever

 Luca Sage/Getty Images

 Black history and its culture have always had a profound effect on the fashion and beauty industries -- particularly in the United States.
-And now that Black HIstory Month is around the corner, this is the perfect time to recognize all the Black-owned businesses out there and show your support (all the while scoring great new clothes, accessories and beauty products in the process).
+And now that Black History Month is here, this is the perfect time to acquaint yourself with all the Black-owned businesses out there and show your support (all the while scoring great new clothes, accessories and beauty products in the process).

-Many companies are navigating new ways of serving their customers due to social distancing mandates brought on by the coronavirus pandemic.
+Many companies have navigated new ways of serving their customers due to social distancing mandates brought on by the coronavirus pandemic.
 For Black business owners, the stress of day-to-day life -- not to mention everything that comes with keeping a business afloat -- is compounded by the continued fight against police brutality, racial injustice and systemic issues that have plagued American history for centuries.

 Below, we've listed the Black businesses in the fashion and beauty spheres that we love.

 Scroll through to learn more about these amazing brands.
 Shop from them now, if you can, and always going forward.
 And check back as we add more.

 The beauty brand is all about making skincare effortless for Black women with oily and combination skin types.
 Co-founded by Nicolette Graves and She'Neil Johnson, Base Butter provides simple, easy-to-use formulas that work.